Razer BlackWidow V4 Pro

 Best for

-Best for gamers, creators and productivity-heavy users who will actually use dedicated macros, the Command Dial, media controls and deep RGB customization.
-It especially suits larger desks and users who value control more than minimalism.
+Best for gamers, creators and productivity users who will actually use dedicated macros, the Command Dial, media controls, RGB profiles and a plush wrist rest on a large desk.

 Not for